NOSALRO/robot_dart/docs/tutorial.md

 ## robot_dart tutorial

-This tutorial aims at providing a gentle introduction to the robot\_dart library.
+This tutorial aims at providing a gentle and quick introduction to the robot\_dart library.

 ### Base skeleton of the code